modmore/docs/en/01_Commerce/v1/80_Upgrades/v2.0/index.md

 - TBA

+## Noteworthy changes for merchants

+- The Legacy PayPal integration (using NVP/SOAP APIs) will be removed in Commerce 2.0.
+Migrating to the modern PayPal integration only takes a few minutes to reconfigure your payment method.

 ## Noteworthy changes for developers

 1. Since v1.3, modules can type-hint against the native `\modmore\Commerce\Dispatcher\EventDispatcher` class (in the `initialize` method of the module class).
 In v2.0, it is **mandatory** to do so, as the internal classes have been changed and updated.
 [Learn more about the EventDispatcher changes](EventDispatcher)